SathishVaithiyanadhan/downscale_emissions_local/README.md

 ## Description
 This code repository downscales a gridded emission inventory using surface characteristics such as land cover types, population density and street types.
 The tool integrates multiple data sources and applies sector-specific downscaling approaches to create temporally-resolved emission fields suitable for urban air quality modeling.
 The sector specific emissions are downscaled using a similar method as used in the [UrbEm Hybrid Method to Derive High-Resolution Emissions for City-Scale Air Quality Modeling](https://www.mdpi.com/2073-4433/12/11/1404).
-Additionally, we includded very high resolution downscaling using the spatial proxies, temporal disaggregation of emissions, NOx speciation to NO and NO2, PM speciation, effective handling of output big Geotif's which has more than 60000 band limits, etc.,
+Additionally, we includded very high resolution downscaling using the spatial proxies, temporal disaggregation of emissions, NOx speciation to NO and NO2, PM speciation - fine adn coarse, effective handling of output big Geotif's which has more than 60000 band limits, etc.,

 ## Key features: